MariannaAtPlay/snake/README.md

 # snake
 p5.js snake tutorial spin-off

+How do I play?
+* Just open up index.html in a browser

 Followed along the video, with a few differences:
 * Snake wraps around the canvas;
 * Food is an object;